 How to Sniff Out a Scam

 Sometimes scammers — posing as class action attorneys — call or email individuals in an attempt to get their personal financial information.
 If someone contacts you in this way, the odds are good that they are not class action attorneys.
-Save yourself a world of grief and avoid identity theft problems by refusing to provide your personal information — including your Social Security number, driver’s license number, bank accounts, etc. — to anyone you don’t know.
+Save yourself a world of grief and avoid identity theft by refusing to provide your personal information — including your Social Security number, driver’s license number and bank accounts — to anyone you don’t know.

 It’s also possible for people or companies who settle a class action case to be contacted by scam artists.
 The scammers might send wire transfer instructions that look like they are from class-action claims administrators.
 However, any wired money goes to the scammers instead.